 I think people have gotten very disillusioned with the criminal justice system in America today.

-I mean, even even look at at Paul Manafort, who, by the way, I say, you know, he he broke Faro laws, he broke it, then then you know, he needs to go to jail.
+I mean, even look at Paul Manafort, who, by the way, I say, you know, he broke FARA laws.

-But Tony Podesta, who is John Podesta's brother, uh was also a lobbyist for the Ukraine and a whole host of other foreign entities.
+But Tony Podesta, who is John Podesta's brother, was also a lobbyist for the Ukraine and a whole host of other foreign entities.

 And by the way, when Paul Manaford was charged with violating the Foreign Agents Registration Act, FARA, what did Tony Podesta, John Podesta's brother do, the big Democrat lobbyist?